negativexp/Password-manager/README.md

 Bug | Information | Fixed?
 --- | --- | --- |
-1 | If the folders are deleted after closing the login window, program crashes. | No
+1 | If the folders are deleted after closing the login window, program crashes. | No 2 | Memory leak when pressing buttons. | No